 3.8.
-THURSDAY, AUGUST 31, 2017
+Thursday, August 31, 2017

-118. Around midnight, amid reports of smoke at the Arkema facility, the Unified Command conducted a safety briefing with the emergency responders at the fire station, which was serving as the base of operations.
-Units were briefed on the situation at the plant and were advised to remain upwind of any potential release.
+118. Around midnight, amid reports of smoke at the Arkema facility, the Unified Command conducted a safety briefing with the emergency responders at the fire station, which was serving as the base of

 ^a The center of the white smoke crossed Highway 90 at approximately 29.947683N 95.018305W as measured by the police vehicle dash cam.